caspercommunityio/blockchain-authenticator-app/README.md

 ### How to add an authenticator code via the camera

 You can scan any QRCode with the camera of your device.
-But the app only recognize OTP qrcode and Export Qrcode.
+But the app only recognizes OTP qrcode and Export Qrcode.

-Once one of these 2 qrcode is recognize, the app will decode it and do the job.
+Once one of these 2 qrcode is recognized, the app will decode it and do the job.

 ### How to add an authenticator code manually